According to Gartner, 90% of the organizations that fail to control public cloud use will inappropriately share sensitive data through 2025.

 What are my options for HIPAA cloud compliance?

-The three main public clouds, Amazon Web Services, Microsoft Azure and Google Cloud Platform, serve a variety of industries.
-It’s important to remember that healthcare is a highly regulated industry, and it is not the primary or sole focus of the clouds the way it is for ClearDATA, where we are healthcare exclusive.
-As part of the clouds’ day-to-day operations, they are constantly evolving cloud services; in fact, sometimes adding hundreds of updates and new services every month!
+The three main public clouds, Amazon Web Services, Microsoft Azure, and Google Cloud Platform, serve a variety of industries.
+It’s important to remember that healthcare is a highly regulated industry, and it is not the primary or sole focus of these three public clouds the way it is for ClearDATA, since we are healthcare-exclusive.
+As part of these clouds’ day-to-day operations, they are constantly evolving cloud services; in fact, sometimes they add hundreds of updates and new services every month.
 What matters to healthcare organizations as more and more move to the cloud, is understanding which of these services can be configured appropriately to store, transmit, or process protected health information (PHI) and personally identifiable information (PII).

 So, if a service is HIPAA eligible it’s okay to use with PHI, right?

 That’s where it gets a little complicated.
 The answer is yes, and no. Think of it this way.
 I can go to the store and get a bunch of ingredients to create a delicious Italian dinner like the one I recently had at a trending restaurant.
 My ingredients might be chicken cacciatore eligible in that they are what is needed to create that dish.
 But I may not know how to use and assemble them to get to that result.
 I may not know which technical controls to configure, or how.
 The same is true for cloud services.